The Open/Closed Principle: Concerns about Change in Software Design

 High-quality software designs are easier and safer to work with.
 Investing in quality demands discipline and skill.
 Good design principles are usually helpful.
 But are they always applicable?

-This post investigates the limits on the applicability of the “Open/Closed Principle” when we add new functionality to a software design whose source code is entirely under our control.
+This post investigates the applicability of the “Open-Closed Principle” when adding new functionality to a software design whose source code is entirely under our control.